 In today’s highly digital world, most patients do their research before they make an appointment with a healthcare provider.
 In fact, Google sees over 1 billion health-related searches per day.

 To break it down further, last year’s health-related searches focused on physical fitness and mental health specifically.
 Searches like “exercising for mental health” and “how to handle stress” topped the charts.
-People now expect to know how to get healthy and stay healthy as soon as possible
+People now expect to know how to get healthy and stay healthy as soon as possible.

 What do these things mean for your organization’s healthcare website?
 Accurate and accessible healthcare information is more crucial than ever.
 Whether your organization is a health institute, medical school, or hospital, your website is an essential resource for your community.

 In this guide, we’ll review top healthcare website design examples and the features and best practices that make these resources effective.
+Here’s what to expect:

 Why Great Healthcare Website Design Matters